-Focus groups are a qualitative market research technique to gather attitudes, beliefs and opinions from a targeted group of individuals with a moderator guiding the discussion based on predetermined learning objectives.
+Focus groups are a qualitative market research technique to gather attitudes, beliefs and opinions from a targeted group of individuals.
+A moderator guides the discussion based on predetermined learning objectives and questions.

 What is an online focus group?

 It's the exact same concept as an in-person focus group, but conducted remotely using popular online meeting technology like Zoom or WebEx.
 There’s also market research software designed specifically for online focus groups that can be used – albeit at a much higher cost.

 What are the advantages of online focus groups?

 While virtual focus groups might take a bit more planning to ensure they are engaging and effective, our clients find value in the insights, and there are other advantages over conducting them in person:

 Eliminating the need to travel opens up who can participate in the online focus group.
 It is no longer necessary to be within driving distance of a facility.

 Reducing costs associated with rental of a focus group facility.
 It’s no longer necessary to even have a facility in the market you want represented in the study.